-We have audited the balance sheets of Astorius Resources Ltd. as at September 30, 2010 and 2009 and the statements of operations, comprehensive loss and deficit and cash flows for the years then ended.
-These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying financial statements of Astorius Resources Ltd. which comprise the balance sheets as at September 30, 2011 and 2010, and the statements of operations, comprehensive loss and deficit and cash flows for the years then ended, and the related notes comprising a summary of significant accounting policies and other explanatory information.